 An applicant who is denied admission to any of the University's degree programs may submit a petition to the Graduate School.
-The petition form may be obtained from the Graduate School's web page.
+The Denial of Admission Appeal Form may be obtained from the Graduate School's web page.
 A copy of the completed petition should be submitted to the Graduate School for review by the Graduate Admissions Review Committee.

 Recommendations or resolutions made by the Graduate Admissions Review Committee will be communicated in writing to the applicant.
 Decisions made by the Graduate Admissions Review Committee are final.